philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 The following is a list of bugs I encountered while trying to get my sticky footer demo to work cross-browser:

 * In IE 10-11, flex items ignore their parent container's height if it's set via the `min-height` property.
-* All browsers (except Firefox) fail to honor the default minimum content sizing of flex items.
+* Chrome, Opera, and Safari fail to honor the default minimum content sizing of flex items.
 * IE 10-11 don't allow unitless `flex-basis` values in the `flex` shorthand.

 ### The min-height bug